olawumiezeh/DATA-ANALYSIS-PROJECT/README.md

    - Hat made the highest sales in the West with total sales of #174,300
    - Shoes made the least sales in the West with total sales of #29,880
 7. East Region made the total sales of #485,925
-   - Products sold in the East are shirts ,hat, jacket and shoes.Socks and gloves did not record any sale
+   - Products sold in the East are shirts ,hat, jacket and shoes.
+Socks and gloves did not record any sale
    - Shirt made the highest sales in the East with total sales of 237,600
-   - Shoes made the least sales in the East with total sales of #37,200 **Overall**, Best Selling product is Shoes and least selling product is socks
+   - Shoes made the least sales in the East with total sales of #37,200

+**Overall**
+  - Best Selling product is Shoes and least selling product is socks
+  - Best selling region is South
+  - Best selling month is Febuary

+### Recommendations

+Based on the analysis, I recommend the following actions:
+- Focus on expanding and promoting shoes in the South
+- Invest more in marketing and promotions of all products in the south
+- Invest more in marketing and promotions of shirt in the North and East
+- Invest in marketing and promotions of shoes in the month of Febuary